echothrust/howtos/RESEARCH/Research on docker backdooring.md

 ## The FROM statement
 Usually one of the top most statements of a `Dockerfile`.
 It is used to instruct docker to use another image as a base.
 Any following commands within the `Dockerfile` will be executed as if they were run from within a container of the imported image.

-Usual tricks that can be found in this section include but not limited to the following
+In general it is always a good idea to look for the `FROM` statements and trace them back on docker hub to see if they use official images or not.
+Some of the  tricks that can be found in `FROM` statements follows.

 ### Multi-stage builds